Charlestaye/Geo409-lab-7/README.md

 # Red River
 ## Tributary in Kentucky(97.2 mi)

-The area shown is a part of Red river in east-central Kentucky
+The area shown is a part of Red river in east-central Kentucky.
+It contains fish like:longear sunfish, rock bass and bluegill!

 ![Red River Area ](Redriver1.jpg)
 *Red River Area*